Multipurpose Text Processing Tools

 cherry.

 19) For the input file sample.txt, print a matching line containing do only if you is found two lines before.
-For example, if do is found on line number 10 and 8th line contains you, then 10th line should be printed.
+For example, if do is found on line number 10 and the 8th line contains you, then the 10th line should be printed.

 # ???